Shape Your Future, Starting in Siegen

 Compulsory modules: Mathematics I and II, Engineering Geology and Soil Mechanics, Construction Mechanics, Building Materials Science and Construction Chemistry, Building Construction, Practical Geodesy and Geoinformation, Construction Mechanics I (Rigid Body Statics)

-Study stage II - Basic studies
+Study Phase II - Advanced Fundamentals

 3rd - 4th semester